-Please know that faculty and graduate instructors have a responsibility to inform OIEC when made aware of incidents of sexual misconduct, dating and domestic violence, stalking, discrimination, harassment and/or related retaliation, to ensure that individuals impacted receive information about their rights, support resources, and reporting options.
+Please know that faculty and graduate instructors have a responsibility to inform OIEC when they are made aware of any issues related to these policies regardless of when or where they occurred to ensure that individuals impacted receive information about their rights, support resources, and resolution options.
+To learn more about reporting and support options for a variety of concerns, visit Don't Ignore It.

 12. Religious Holidays: Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
-In this class, students must let the instructor know of any such conflicts within the first two weeks of the semester so that reasonable arrangements can be worked out.
+In this class, please contact the instructor in the first two weeks to find alternatives to possible conflicts with exams and other major assignments.
 See the campus policy regarding religious observances for full details.